josephDev123/josephDev123/README.md

 [<img src='https://github.com/josephDev123/josephDev123/blob/main/thisisengineering-raeng-uyfohHiTxho-unsplash.jpg' alt='github' height='500' width='1000'>](https://github.com/josephDev123)

- I am a MERN stack developer with experience in building dynamic and scalable web applications.
+ I am a Software developer with experience in building dynamic and scalable web applications.

-As a MERN stack developer, I specialize in building applications using MongoDB, Express.js, React, and Node.js.
-I have a deep understanding of the full stack development process and am able to use Tools and programming features to scale and optimize systems/Software for an excellent user experience.
+As a Software developer, I specialize in building applications using HTML, CSS, Tailwindcss, Javascript, Reactjs, Nextjs, Socket.io, MongoDB and Node.js.
+I have a an understanding of the full-stack development process and can use Tools and programming features to scale and optimize systems/Software for an excellent user experience.

 In addition to my technical skills, I am a team player with excellent communication and problem-solving skills.
 I am passionate about learning new technologies and techniques to improve the quality and efficiency of my work.